nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

  ![](../../../Images/mesl_2.jpg)

 One point in particular is emphasized, that of color: "The Southern Negro," writes Mr. Mason, "has come into our community.
 No less than ten thousand of undesirable Negroes," he continues, "have poured in and are being used to the detriment of our white citizens."
 There is the appeal direct to prejudice.
-It is not that foreigners—Czechs, Slovaks, Lithuanians— or whatever ethnic division is least indigenous to East St. Louis—it is not that they are ousting Americans of any color or hue, but the "Southern Negro," the most American product there is, is being used "to the detriment of our white citizens."
+It is not that foreigners---Czechs, Slovaks, Lithuanians---or whatever ethnic division is least indigenous to East St. Louis---it is not that they are ousting Americans of any color or hue, but the "Southern Negro," the most American product there is, is being used "to the detriment of our white citizens."

 Mr. Mason has no hesitancy in suggesting "that some action should be taken to retard this growing menace" and "to get rid of a certain portion of those who are already here."
 Was not Mr. Gompers' excuse in Carnegie Hall a faint echo of all this?

 Mr. Mason wants to be fair.
-"This is not a protest against the Negro who has been a long resident"—so runs his superb English—"of East St. Louis, and is a law-abiding citizen of the state."
+"This is not a protest against the Negro who has been a long resident"---so runs his superb English---"of East St. Louis, and is a law-abiding citizen of the state."
 In East St. Louis labor leaders are the arbiters of legal conduct and therefore 10,000 Negroes become undesirable citizens because they are strike-breakers and black.

 That the July riot grew out of the meeting called by Mr. Mason (see facsimile), we are not prepared to say; but that it grew out of this attitude is only too apparent.
 By all accounts of eye-witnesses, both white and black, the East St. Louis outrage was deliberately planned and executed.